alexander-schranz/twig-for-react-devs/README.md

 With this article I wanted to make it easier for React Developers getting into the Twig Syntax.

+Every Section will first Provide the `React JS` ⚛️ code and then the `Twig` 🌱 followed by explanation about the difference between them.

 **Table of Contents**